Lansing Divorce Attorney Helping Families in Michigan

 Call your team of Lansing Divorce Lawyers at Grewal Law today for your free consultation at 517-393-3000 or 800-331-9871.

-In every divorce, child custody and visitation decisions is one of the biggest challenges for families to face.
+In every divorce, child custody and visitation decisions are one of the biggest challenges for families to face.
 As a parent, you want time to spend with your children and want to find a balance that works the best for them.
 It can be heartbreaking trying to make tough decisions related to parenting time and to final custody of children.
 We want to serve as your child custody lawyers advocating for your rights as a parent.

 We will also help you know all the things the court may consider when determining a judgment related to custody.
 The timeline for divorces can vary, so we will help you understand the process for how the care, custody and support of children is handled during the duration of your case before a divorce decree is issued.